• Skip to primary navigation

 As someone who notices it when she doesn't have a high protein breakfast (I get hungry much quicker than I otherwise would), I needed to solve that ASAP!

 And solve it I have.
-Chickpeas add protein to this already delicious meal, and I promise their taste doesn't overpower the avocado.
+Chickpeas add extra plant-based protein to this already delicious meal, and take it to the next level.
+I promise their taste doesn't overpower the avocado.

 This high protein vegan avocado toast is quick, easy and delicious and I hope it helps you power up your breakfast game.